amolsingh07/Support-Ticket-System/README.md

 http://localhost:5173
 ```

-System should work fully end-to-end.
+The system should run end-to-end.

----

-# 🙌 Thank You

-Thank you for reviewing this submission.